 2. When you are treating a rare injury

-3. If you have years of experience and you are certain that a particular modification would benefit the patient
+3. If you have years of experience and you are certain that a particular modification would benefit the patient - iPad App with Pretty Graphics and Generic Summaries

 In an attempt to appear innovative, some laser companies provide marketing materials with fancy graphics and less-than-useful educational brochures.
-The best way to demonstrate the benefits of laser therapy to your clients is to use it on their pets.
+The best way to demonstrate the benefits of laser therapy to your clients is to use it on their pets. - Extra Brochures and an iPad Thrown in at Point of Sale

 In order to close a sale, some laser companies throw in marketing giveaways that have perceived, yet empty, value.
 Instead, shift the focus to the more important issues at the point of sale: alternate treatment heads and iron-clad, long-term warranties that ensure optimal equipment performance for years after your initial investment.